Sztutowo

-At the beginning of World War II, the Nazi Germans established the Stutthof concentration camp in the town, which soon developed into a huge complex of 40 subcamps across numerous locations, with as many as 100,000 people incarcerated there from all of German-occupied Europe, and more than 85,000 victims.
+At the beginning of World War II, Nazi Germany established the Stutthof concentration camp in the village, which soon developed into a huge complex of 40 subcamps across numerous locations, with as many as 100,000 people incarcerated there from all of German-occupied Europe, and more than 85,000 victims.

+Etymology

+The original name Stutthof is derived from the German word Stutt, meaning "stud farm", which existed in the village from the end of the 14th century until 1660.
+The Polonised name Sztutowo, in use since 12 November 1946, is a replacement for the German name with the addition of a Polish suffix.

 History

-Sztutowo has been known since the beginning of the 13th century as a fishing settlement in the Eastern Pomeranian (Pomerelian) region.
-It was part of medieval fragmented Poland, before it was conquered by the Teutonic Knights in 1308.
-It was located on a day's journey from Gdańsk on the Hanseatic post road to Königsberg.
+The village has been known since the beginning of the 13th century as a fishing settlement in the historical region of Pomerelia.
+The area was transferred to the State of the Teutonic Order by the Pomeranian Duke Swantopolk II on the basis of the Peace of 1248/49.
+It was located on a day's journey from Gdańsk (Danzig) on the Hanseatic post road to Königsberg.
 A coaching inn and stud farm were founded in 1432 to provide refreshment and fresh horses for the coaches, and the settlement developed into a village.